Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### Preparing Custom Datasets From a CSV File

-If you have a CSV file containing the following columns
+You can prepare custom dataset using a CSV file with the following columns:

 - `instruction`: Column which will describe the task.
 - `input`: A string holding a special input value for the instruction.
 This applies to some samples, and in others, this is empty (empty string).
-- `output`: The expected response string.
+- `output`: The expected response

-If any of the columns is missing, then the script will fail to create the dataset.
+> If any of the columns is missing, then the script will fail to create the dataset.

-Before starting to finetune, you need to read, tokenize, and write the data converted from the CSV in a binary format.
-The simplest way to prepare the dataset is by simply running:
+Before you finetune, prepare the dataset using the `prepare_csv.py` script:

 ```bash
 python scripts/prepare_csv.py --csv_path path/to/the/file.csv